profoundry-us/loco_motion/README.md

   password: password
 ```

-Now, uncomment the `app` section in your `docker-compose.yml` file and re-run
+Now, uncomment the `app` section in your `docker-compose.yml` file and run
-`make dev` to build the application.
+`make app` to build the application.

 After a minute or two, everything should be booted up and you should see output
 similar to the following: